 Much has been written on how to share our faith in a natural, personal and effective way.
-If you don’t know where to start we’re happy to suggest our very own current top list:
+If you don’t know where to start we’re happy to share our recommended reading list:

 Five books on evangelism